What Is Vetrnaetr?

 5. Honour your god(s)

-In the old tradition, people would offer the blood of their meal to a deity.
+In old tradition, people offered the blood of their meal to a deity.
 In modern practices, people make symbolic sacrifices by offering a drink or meal.
-Some go as far as throwing a portion of their favourite food into a bonfire.
+Some even throw a portion of their favourite food into a bonfire.
 This sacrifice is called a blót.

 In Nordic mythology, Freyr is likely to be worshipped at this time.
 He is the god of harvest, health and abundance.
-He lives in Álfheimr: the realm of the light elves.
-In some beliefs, it is the elves who deliver your messages to the dead.
+He lives in Álfheimr, the realm of the light elves.
+In some beliefs, the elves deliver your messages to the dead.

 That said, this is one of three holidays appointed by Odin, and as a polytheistic path, you can celebrate whoever and however many deities you want.